pixelatto/PixelattoWeb2020/_team/01-javi.md

 hashtags: [Multitasker, FinalBoss, LateOwl]
 ---

-Javi founded Pixelatto in 2014 as a one man company and since then has worked his ass to make it stand as a handsome independent game studio.
+Javi has worked his ass since the beggining of Pixelatto to build a handsome independent game studio out of sweat, big pixels and passion.

 **Special Moves:**